lifted subaru with skid plate

 The bottom line: Primitive has the widest range of quality skid plates available in the most configurations of any brand that I’ve found so far.
 Additionally, their pricing is very competitive despite the rising cost of materials.

 They use 3/16″ laser cut 5051 aluminum which is what I always look for when buying a skid plate.
-I really like the way many of their plates come up on the side to form a “pan” of sorts.
+I really like the way their skid plates are bent up around the edges using the press brake.
 This adds structural rigidity and keeps debris and objects from entering around the sides of the plate.

-The Anderson Design skid plates are available for all current Subarus as well as some of the older models that we all love.
+The Anderson Design skid plates are available for all current Subarus including the Crosstrek, Forester, and Outback, as well as some of the older models that we all love.
 If you want to try out a newer design from a solid manufacturer, the ADF plates are a fantastic way to support a US-based small business.

 LP Aventure offers a great selection of skid plates for most newer Subaru models.
 Plates for most vehicles from 2010 and up are available from this Canadian based company.